Ericsson/dataplanebook/src/threading/threading.rst

-  libraries and device drivers, but may pose a challenge for the application itself, which potentially rely on per-lcore objects (e.g., timers, :term:`RCU` memory reclamation, or event device and ethernet device ports/queues), which cannot be left unattended.
+  libraries and device drivers, but may pose a challenge for the application itself, which potentially rely on per-lcore objects (e.g., timers, :term:`RCU` memory reclamation, or event device and Ethernet device ports/queues), which cannot be left unattended.
 * For :term:`CNFs <CNF>`, core isolation somewhat complicates container-level scheduling.